petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-display-settings.md

 ## Asset Publisher Display Configuration Reference

-You can customize how assets are presented to users, ensuring they are displayed in the most effective way.
+You can customize how assets are presented to users, ensuring they appear in the most effective way.
 Here are the display settings and other configurable options.

 ### Display Settings